 What Does Physical Therapy Entail?

 Physical therapy (PT), under the federal law IDEA, is a related service.
 Physical therapists (PTs) are members of the collaborative educational team.
-PTs are integral in assisting students in accessing, participating in, increasing independence and engaging within their educational program.
-PTs assist the collaborative educational team in determining appropriate programs for students and supporting the total educational system.
+PTs are integral in assisting students in accessing, participating in, increasing independence, and engaging within their academic program.
+In addition, PTs assist the collaborative educational team in determining appropriate programs for students and support the total educational system.

 Physical therapists' "unique expertise" may include but is not limited to:

 - Age-appropriate gross motor skills / developmental milestones

 - Knowledge of principles of motor control, motor planning, and balance/coordination

 - Assessing strength, range of motion, and endurance (body function) and its impact on mobility, postures for learning, play/recreation, and participation across various aspects of the educational environment (i.e., getting on and off the school bus, as well as accessing outdoor playground equipment, stairs, curves, and ramps.

 - Promoting wellness and learning of students with or without disabilities